-5. Student must be continually enrolled in at least twenty credit hours per semester and regular in attendance, in accordance with the school's attendance policy at the school he/she wishes to represent in interscholastic competition.
+5. Student must be continually enrolled in at least ten credit hours per semester and regular in attendance, in accordance with the school's attendance policy at the school he/she wishes to represent in interscholastic competition.

-6. Student must have been enrolled and received twenty of credit hours in school the immediate preceding semester.
+6. In the immediately preceding semester, the student must have been enrolled in and received credit for twenty hours of credit which have been reviewed and approved by the school he/she wises to represent in interscholastic competition.

 7. Guardianship does not fulfill the definition of a legal parent.
 If a guardian has been appointed for a student, the student is eligible in the school district where his/her legal parent(s) have their domicile.
 Individual situations involving guardianship may be submitted to the Executive Director for review and a ruling.